Police back off as peaceful protests push deep reforms

 In Washington, D.C., National Guard troops from South Carolina were seen checking out of their hotel Sunday shortly before President Donald Trump tweeted he was giving the order to withdraw them from the nation’s capital.

 Things weren’t as peaceful in Seattle, where the mayor and police chief had said they were trying to deescalate tensions.
 Police used flash bang devices and pepper spray to disperse protesters after rocks, bottles and explosives were thrown at officers Saturday night.
+On Sunday night, a man drove a car at protesters, hit a barricade then exited the vehicle brandishing a pistol, authorities said.
+A 27-year-old male was shot and taken to a hospital in stable condition, the Seattle Fire Department said.

 Dual crises — the coronavirus pandemic and the protests — have weighed particularly heavily on the black community, which has been disproportionately affected by the virus, and also exposed deep political fissures in the U.S. during this presidential election year.